GeoDoo/click-auction/README.md

 ## 📱 Pages

-### `/` - Landing Page
+### `/` - Main Display (Big Screen)
-Display on a screen for players to join:
+Project this for everyone to see:
 - Large QR code for easy scanning
 - Game rules and instructions
-- Clean, branded interface
+- Live countdown timer
+- Real-time leaderboard with click animations
+- Podium for top 3 players
+- Dynamic winner ad on a billboard with confetti! 🎊
+- All-time champions section

 ### `/play` - Player Page
 Share this URL with your audience.
 Players: